Bigg Boss 11: Sarabhai Vs Sarabhai’s Rupali Ganguly Says Hina Khan Looks Like A Pathological Liar!

 Bigg Boss 11 has been hitting the headlines since the beginning.
 This season, the show has managed to enter the TRP chart, thanks to the controversies created by the contestants.

 The fans have chosen their favourite contestant already.
 Not just fans, even the television celebrities are rooting for their favourite contestants.
-Recently, Rupali Ganguly, Bigg Boss Season 1 contestant and Sarabhai Vs Sarabhai actress revealed as to which contestant is playing a smart and dirty game on the reality show ....
+Recently, Rupali Ganguly, Bigg Boss Season 1 contestant and Sarabhai Vs Sarabhai actress, revealed as to which contestant is playing a smart and dirty game on the reality show ....

 Rupali Is Rooting For Vikas Gupta